WICG/nav-speculation/triggers.md

 <a href="/products?id=123">Product ABC</a>
 ```

 Here, the conservative [eagerness](#eagerness) value indicates that the browser _may_ prefetch the given URL, and not that it _should_ prefetch the given URL.
 So, the browser probably won't prefetch `/products` on page load.
 But, let's say the user presses down on the link.
 Now it seems pretty likely that `/products?id=123` is going to be visited, so it might be a good time to prefetch `/products`.
 After all, `/products` might come back with `No-Vary-Search` indicating that the `id` query parameter is unimportant.

-We now have two cases:

-1. `/products` _does_ have `No-Vary-Search: params=("id")`.
-For example, `/products?id=123` means to render the products view, and use client-side script to highlight the `X`th product.
-Then, our prefetch was great.
-1. `/products` _does not_ have `No-Vary-Search: params=("id")`.
-For example, `/products` is an index listing all the products, whereas `/products?id=123` is a specific product page.
-Then, our prefetch was wasted, and we need to go fetch the separate `/products?id=123` page.

-Also consider what happens if the headers for `/products` have not come back by the time the user releases the press, i.e. confirmed the intent to navigate.
-Do we wait on `/products` to finish?
-This makes case (1) better and case (2) worse.
-Or do we start a concurrent fetch to `/products?id=123`?
-This makes case (1) worse and case (2) better.
+If we're in case (1) as described above, then the prefetch is valuable.
+If we're in case (2), then prefetching is wasteful.

 To solve this, we have the speculation rules syntax provide a hint for what the author expects the `No-Vary-Search` value to be.
 A rule may have an `"expects_no_vary_search"` field which has the expected [header value](./no-vary-search.md#the-header) as a string.